Stochastic Normalized Gradient Descent with Momentum for Large-Batch Training: Introduction

-With the population of multi-core systems and the easy implementation for data parallelism, many distributed variants of SGD have been proposed, including parallel SGD~\citep{DBLP:conf/nips/LiASY14}, decentralized SGD~\citep{DBLP:conf/nips/LianZZHZL17}, local SGD~\citep{DBLP:conf/aaai/YuYZ19,DBLP:conf/iclr/LinSPJ20}, local momentum SGD~\citep{DBLP:conf/icml/YuJY19} and so on.
+With the population of multi-core systems and the easy implementation of data parallelism, many distributed variants of SGD have been proposed, including parallel SGD~\cite{10}, decentralized SGD~\cite{12, 32}, local SGD~\cite{26, 14}, and local momentum SGD~\cite{25, 34}.
 Theoretical results show that all these methods can achieve a $\OM(1/\sqrt{TKb})$ convergence rate for smooth non-convex problems.
-Here, $b$ is the batch size on each worker and $K$ is the number of workers.
-By setting $Kb = B$, we can observe that the convergence rate of these distributed methods is consistent with that of sequential methods.
-In distributed settings, a small number of model parameter updates $T$ implies a small synchronize cost and communication cost.
+Here, $b$ is the batch size of each worker, and $K$ is the number of workers.
+By setting $Kb = B$, we can find that the convergence rate of these distributed methods is consistent with that of sequential~(non-distributed) methods.
+In distributed settings, a smaller number of model parameter updates $T$ implies lower synchronization and communication costs.
 Hence, a small $T$ can further speed up the training process.
-Based on the $\OM(1/\sqrt{TKb})$ convergence rate, we can find that if we adopt a larger $b$, the $T$ will be smaller.
-Hence, large batch training can reduce the number of communication rounds in distributed training.
-Another benefit of adopting large batch training is to better utilize the computational power of current multi-core systems like GPUs~\citep{DBLP:journals/corr/abs-1708-03888}.
-Hence, large batch training has recently attracted more and more attention in machine learning.
+Based on the $\OM(1/\sqrt{TKb})$ convergence rate, we can find that if we adopt a larger $b$, $T$ will be smaller.
+Hence, large-batch training can reduce the number of communication rounds in distributed training.
+Another benefit of adopting large-batch training is better utilizing the computational power of current multi-core systems like graphics processing units~(GPUs)~\cite{23}.
+Hence, large-batch training has recently attracted considerable attention in machine learning.